 About Promise the Children

 Promise the Children is a nonprofit 501(c)(3)organization.
 We work together with families and child advocates to support funding for quality childcare and early education for eligible U.S. children, as well as access to health care and adequate nutrition.

 The Unitarian Universalist Service Committee initiated Promise the Children in 1997 with an early focus on increasing preschool programs in the Commonwealth of Massachusetts.
 We hired one part-time organizer and recruited volunteer advocates at Unitarian Universalist churches and events.
 Today we recruit volunteers of many faiths, or of no faith.

 The inspiration for Promise the Children came from The Children’s Defense Fund’s March For Children’s Education held in Washington D.C. in 1996.
 After 2000, we campaigned with other organizations, including Parents United for Child Care in Boston, and the Early Education for All Campaign (Strategies for Children).
 As a result, there are more subsidized early education spots in our pre-schools, and we have a MA Department of Early Education and Care to promote quality teachers and programming.

 In 2006, we became a nationally oriented 501 (c) 3 educational charity called Promise the Children, Inc. Later, we developed a Circle of Protection Campaign addressing the importance of funding for programs that would protect young children living in poverty.
 More recently we have been informing church members about the number of families with children who live in poverty and who regularly experience homelessness.

-In 2014 we narrowed our focus to advocate for better funding for universal Pre-K education for low-income families, and to provide information on nutrition and improving access to health care insurance.
+In 2014 we narrowed our focus to advocate for better funding for universal early education for the children of low-income families, and providing information on nutrition and improved access to health care.
 Today, we are supporting the healthy development of children from birth through 3rd grade.
 We are working to develop our online marketing and to promote social media strategies to support these goals.

 Our Board of Directors